vibhav2799/4ceed_flutter/README.md

 # 4CeeD - Manage your data

+Migrated to https://github.com/clowder-framework/clowder_mobile_app.
 A Flutter app to implement secure data curation service for [4CeeD](https://4ceed.github.io) with uploading, previewing and coordinating data hands on.

 ## Getting Started